cdown/clipmenu/README.md

     # clipmenu uses the specified launcher path
     CM_LAUNCHER=/path/to/mylauncher

+## Specifying the launcher type

+clipmenu supports [several launchers](#supported-launchers), primarily by passing appropriate command-line arguments to the command specified in the `CM_LAUNCHER` environment variable (or `dmenu` if `CM_LAUNCHER` is unset).

+By default, clipmenu detects the launcher type by inspecting the basename of the launcher command.
+That is, when the basename of `CM_LAUNCHER` is `dmenu`, clipmenu will call the launcher with `dmenu`-appropriate arguments, when the basename is `rofi`, clipmenu will call the launcher with `rofi`-appropriate arguments, and so on.

+To override this detection logic, you can define the `CM_LAUNCHER_TYPE` environment variable.
+Supported values are:

+1. `dmenu` - pass dmenu-appropriate arguments
+2. `fzf` - pass fzf-appropriate arguments
+3. `rofi` - pass rofi-appropriate arguments
+4. `rofi-script` - follow [rofi's script mode][] protocol

+Note that if you:

+1. Set `CM_LAUNCHER_TYPE` to any value other than the four listed above,

+**or**

+2. Leave `CM_LAUNCHER_TYPE` unset and set `CM_LAUNCHER` to a value whose basename is something other than `dmenu`, `fzf`, or `rofi`,

+then clipmenu assumes `CM_LAUNCHER` is dmenu-compatible; that is, clipmenu will invoke the launcher with dmenu-appropriate arguments.

 # Installation

 Several distributions, including Arch and Nix, provide clipmenu as an official